 - Water Lettuce- This floating plant does well in warm waters, and won’t start growing until the temperatures reach 60 degrees.
 The leaves grow in an attractive rosette pattern and is easy to propagate.
 It’s worth noting that in some parts of the United States, it’s considered invasive and is not allowed to be kept even in backyard ponds.

 - Marsh Marigold can be grown on embankments or shallow edges of the pond.
-It is native to the East and West coast of the United States, and is very easy to grow.
+It is native to the East and West coasts of the United States and is very easy to grow.
 It sports sweet yellow flowers and grows around 8 inches tall.

 - Water hyacinth is another floating plant that grows well and is banned in some states for being invasive.
 However, if you live in a place with cold winters to prevent spreading, this plant produces beautiful lavender flowers, making it a great alternative to water lilies in a shady garden.

-- Eel Grass is a submerged plant which is a great oxygenator.
+- Eel Grass is a submerged plant that is a great oxygenator.
 It does best in deeper ponds and is native to Florida.
-It can grow very tall when left to it’s own devices, and can make beautiful underwater meadows.
-If you try out this plant, be sure to give it haircut once in a while!
+It can grow very tall when left to its own devices and can make beautiful underwater meadows.
+If you try out this plant, be sure to give it a haircut once in a while!